syncfusion-content/blazor-docs/blazor/predefined-dialogs/getting-started.md

 Now, register the Syncfusion Blazor Service and Sycnfusion Dialog Service in the Blazor Server App or Blazor WebAssembly App.
 Here, the Syncfusion Blazor Service is registered by setting the [IgnoreScriptIsolation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.GlobalOptions.html#Syncfusion_Blazor_GlobalOptions_IgnoreScriptIsolation) property as true to load the scripts externally in the [next steps](#add-script-reference).

-> From 2022 Vol1 (20.1) version: The default value of the `IgnoreScriptIsolationis` changed to `true`,so you don’t have to set `theIgnoreScriptIsolation` property explicitly to refer to scripts externally.
+> From 2022 Vol1 (20.1) version: The default value of the `IgnoreScriptIsolationis` changed to `true`, so you don’t have to set the `IgnoreScriptIsolation` property explicitly to refer to scripts externally.

 ### Blazor Server App